 Geordie Greig, journalist

 Greig holds the reins of the Daily Mail, arguably the most influential publication in the country.
 But his reach goes far beyond the press.
 A natural charmer and understated connector, Greig has remarkable soft power across business, the wider media landscape and the world of philanthropy.
-In 2005, The Observer even labelled Greig “Britain’s most connected man”.
+In 2005, The Observer even labelled Greig “Britain’s best-connected man”.

 André Balazs, hotelier

-A trusted hotel magnate and best friend to the globetrotting-class, Balazs is the man behind celebrity hotspot Chiltern Firehouse and the party palazzo Chateau Marmont in Los Angeles, which he restored to its former Golden Era glory after buying it in 1990.
+A trusted hotel magnate and best friend to the globetrotting class, Balazs is the man behind celebrity hotspot Chiltern Firehouse and the party palazzo Chateau Marmont in Los Angeles, which he restored to its former Golden Era glory after buying it in 1990.

 Sir Martin Sorrell, businessman